 10 Smart Ways To Use Your End-of-Year Marketing Budget On Content

 Wondering how to best use up the last of your annual “use it or lose it” unspent budget dollars?
 We know it matters, which is why we’ve prepared the ultimate guide to help you be strategic about getting the most bang for your marketing buck.
-Spoiler alert: It’s all about content.
+Spoiler alert: It’s all about using your digital marketing budget on content.

-Why Should You Use Your End of Year Budget Spending On Content?
+Why Should You Use Your Unspent Budget On Content?

 Pouring your unspent budget into content creation is a double win: First, you build a powerful tool that keeps bringing in customers all year long.

-Top 10 Content Marketing Hacks Worth Investing In
+Top 10 Content Hacks Worth Including In Your Digital Marketing Budget

-With the calendar quickly running out of days, though, where should you place your focus?
-We’ve compiled our top 10 recommendations for exactly how you can make the most impact with content:
+With the calendar quickly running out of days, though, where should you place the dollars from your small business marketing budget?
+We’ve compiled our top 10 recommendations for exactly how you can make the most impact while using content:

 1. Update Your Top-Selling Products for E-Commerce Sites